deepset-ai/haystack/README.rst

 Labeling Tool
 =============
-- Use the `hosted version <https://annotate.deepset.ai/login>`_  (Beta) or deploy it yourself via Docker images (coming soon)
+* Use the `hosted version <https://annotate.deepset.ai/login>`_  (Beta) or deploy it yourself via Docker images (coming soon)
-- Create labels with different annotation techniques: Create questions (+ answers) while reading passages (~ SQuAD style) or have a set of predefined questions and look for answers in the document (~ Natural Questions style).
+* Create labels with different techniques: Come up with questions (+ answers) while reading passages (SQuAD style) or have a set of predefined questions and look for answers in the document (~ Natural Questions).
-- Structure your work via organizations, projects, users
+* Structure your work via organizations, projects, users
-- Upload your documents or import labels from an existing SQuAD
+* Upload your documents or import labels from an existing SQuAD-style dataset
-- Coming soon: more file formats for document upload, metrics for label quality ...
+* Coming soon: more file formats for document upload, metrics for label quality ...
 .. image:: https://raw.githubusercontent.com/deepset-ai/haystack/master/docs/img/annotation_tool.png